warden-protocol/wardenprotocol/docs/docs/build-an-oapp/test/run-a-keychain-from-cli.md

 The Key request is now fulfilled.

-## 4. Fulfill a Signature request
+## 4. Fulfill a signature request

 Use SpaceWard or the CLI to create a new signature request.

-You'll be able to see the Signature request from the CLI:
+You'll be able to see the signature request from the CLI:

 ```bash
 wardend q warden signature-requests --keychain-id $KEYCHAIN_ID